-If you’re like me, every October, when those big boxes of ornamental gourds land at the grocery store, your mind whirls with possibilities.
-The cute little shapes seem to embody the essence of fall.
-The problem is that once you get them home, the gourds are a bit lacking somehow.
-Sure, they look OK on their own in a bowl, but if you really want to get creative, design-wise, you’ll need to add some key seasonal ingredients.
+If you’re like me, when those big boxes of gourds hit stores in October, your mind whirls with possibilities.
+The curious shapes seem to embody the spirit of fall.
+The problem is that, once you get them home, the little vegetables seem somehow lacking.
+Sure, you can just toss them in a bowl.
+But, if you really want to get creative, decorating with gourds requires some additional ingredients.

 Cantine variety of ornamental gourds